polkadot-developers/polkadot-docs/tutorials/transfers/index.md

     ![Update Metadata Confirmation](/images/tutorials/transfers/metadata-update/metadata-update-4.webp)

-Now that the metadata is updated, you can proceed with the transfer and management of funds on the Polkadot network.
+Now that the metadata is updated, you can proceed with transferring and managing funds on the Polkadot network.

 ## Transfers

 ### Sending Funds

-Whether your account is in the Polkadot Browser Extension or created/added directly on the Polkadot-JS UI, you'll need to use the Polkadot-JS UI interface to send funds or issue any extrinsic.
-The Polkadot extension is an account manager, not a wallet, so it requires a UI to interact with.
+Whether your account is in the Polkadot Browser Extension or created/added directly on the Polkadot-JS UI, you must use the Polkadot-JS UI interface to send funds or issue any extrinsic.
+The Polkadot extension is an account manager, not a wallet, requiring a UI to interact with.

 To send funds using the Polkadot.Js Browser Extension, follow these steps: